ch-dev02/smartnotes-collabresourceplat/README.md

+# SmartNotes

-echo "# SmartNotes Collaborative Resource Platform"
+## The Collaborative Resource and Revision Platform